pulumi/docs/reference/programming-model.md

 ### Resource names {#names}

 Every resource managed by Pulumi has a name.
 This name is used to track the identity of a resource across multiple deployments of the same program.
-The name that is specified when a resource is created is used in two ways:
+The name that is specified when a resource is created is used in three ways:
 1. It is used as part of constructing the Universal Resource Name (URN) used by the Pulumi engine to track the resource across updates.
 2. Most resource providers will use it as a default prefix for constructing the cloud-provider name of the resource.
+3. Some CLI commands use the URN.

 #### URNs {#urns}